Comic Fiesta: History

-Comic Fiesta started as a small exhibition at the Selangor Chinese Assembly Hall in Kuala Lumpur in 2002.
-Comic Fiesta 2003 fared better with the venue being changed to the Impiana Hotel also in Kuala Lumpur (now known as Ancasa Hotel and Spa).
-With the larger space, the standing capacity was bumped to 300; double the amount of its predecessor.
-Comic Fiesta 2004 was held at the Malaysian National Visual Art Gallery.
-The next two years saw Comic Fiesta setting up shop at the prestigious Sekolah Sri Sedaya.
-Due to its strategic location (close proximity to Sunway Pyramid and easy access by public transportation), many believed that the event had finally found its home.
-It did not, but it did become the birthplace of Cosplay Chess in 2006 (now a common fixture at many local ACG events).
-Comic Fiesta was then moved to Berjaya Times Square located in Bukit Bintang.
+Comic Fiesta started as a small exhibition at the Selangor Chinese Assembly Hall in Kuala Lumpur in 2002 and was organised by the SAY Youth Society.
+Comic Fiesta 2003 did better than its starting year with the venue now changed to Impiana Hotel which is also located in Kuala Lumpur (currently known as Ancasa Hotel and Spa).
+The space had increased with a standing capacity of 300, which is double the amount than the previous year.
+The next Comic Fiesta was held at the Malaysian National Visual Art Gallery.
+Comic Fiesta 2005 and 2006 editions were both held at Sekolah Sri Sedaya.
+Due to the venue's close proximity to Sunway Pyramid and public transport services, the event happened to be more convenient and accessible.
+Comic Fiesta 2006 in particular became the birthplace of Cosplay Chess which is also a common fixture at local ACG events.
+The following year's Comic Fiesta was then moved to Berjaya Times Square, located in Kuala Lumpur.